 The undersigned shareholder of Yahoo!
-Inc. (the "Company"), a California corporation, hereby acknowledges receipt of the Notice of Annual Meeting of Shareholders and Proxy Statement, each dated April 9, 1999, and hereby appoints John E. Place, proxy and attorney-in-fact, with full power of substitution, on behalf and in the name of the undersigned to represent the undersigned at the 1999 Annual Meeting of Shareholders of the Company's corporate headquarters located at 3420 Central Expressway, Santa Clara, California 95051 and at any postponement or adjournment thereof, and to vote all shares of Common Stock which the undersigned would be entitled to cast if personally present, on the matters set forth on the reverse side.
+Inc. (the "Company"), a California corporation, hereby acknowledges receipt of the Notice of Annual Meeting of Shareholders and Proxy Statement, each dated April 9, 1999, and hereby appoints John E. Place, proxy and attorney-in-fact, with full power of substitution, on behalf and in the name of the undersigned to represent the undersigned at the 1999 Annual Meeting of Shareholders of the Company to be held on May 14, 1999, at 10:00 a.m., local time, at the Company's corporate headquarters located at 3420 Central Expressway, Santa Clara, California 95051 and at any postponement or adjournment thereof, and to vote all shares of Common Stock which the undersigned would be entitled to cast if personally present, on the matters set forth on the reverse side.